What Is Dialectical Behavioral Therapy (DBT)?

 DBT was developed by Dr. Marsha Linehan, Ph.D., a psychologist who developed the therapy modality due to her diagnosis of BPD.
 Since its development, DBT has become a widely used modality by many of those involved in mental health fields, including individual therapists, counselors, clinicians, and psychologists, for numerous mental health diagnoses and challenges.
 You do not need to have a mental illness to use DBT.

 Studies, including one from 2006, have shown DBT's effectiveness since its development in the 90s.
 The criteria outlined by Dr. Linehan for effective DBT practice include the following:

 - Enhancing your capability to increase skilled behavior

-- Improving and maintaining your motivation to change
+- Improving and maintaining your motivation to induce a state of change

 - Ensuring the generalization of change through treatment